NishantkSingh0/NishantkSingh0/README.md

 </p>

-I’m Nishant Singh, an AI Engineer and Deep Learning Enthusiast skilled in computer vision, NLP, and transformer models.
-I work with TensorFlow, Keras, and LangChain to build end-to-end AI systems for real-world applications.
-I’m passionate about applied AI, automation, and continuous learning.
+I’m **Nishant Singh**, an AI Engineer and Deep Learning Enthusiast with a strong focus on computer vision, NLP, and transformer-based architectures.
+I enjoy building intelligent systems that combine data-driven insights with real-world usability.
+Skilled in **TensorFlow**, **Keras**, **LangChain**, and **Streamlit**, I design and implement end-to-end AI pipelines — from model development and optimization to deployment.

+I’m passionate about exploring how AI can automate workflows, enhance human learning, and solve practical challenges.
+My goal is to continuously expand my expertise in deep learning, multimodal models, and applied AI solutions while contributing to innovative projects that make technology more accessible and impactful.

 <br><br>